 Metaphors are not only useful to show emotion and atmosphere, they can also work well when you need to describe something yet be economical with words.
 Equating a dance partner to a headless chicken in his death throws is often more effective more than a paragraph detailing his twitchy dance moves.

 Like all things, metaphors should be used in moderation.
-But if you’re struggling with how to show, want to get more meaning out of your description or want to add a level of sophistication to your writing style, the big M is your friend. 🙂
+But if you’re struggling with how to show, want to get more meaning out of your description or want to add a level of sophistication to your writing style, make use of strong metaphors!

 Angela is a writing coach, international speaker, and bestselling author who loves to travel, teach, empower writers, and pay-it-forward.
 She also is a founder of One Stop For Writers, a portal to powerful, innovative tools to help writers elevate their storytelling.